What is economic diplomacy?

 Julie Bishop | Address to the Sydney Institute | Sydney | 2014

 Australia’s prosperity is more connected than ever to developments in the global economy.
-Our trade with the world is equivalent to 42% of our GDP – a number that hasn’t dropped below 25% since 1900.
+Our trade with the world in 2016 was equivalent to 40 per cent of our GDP – a number that hasn’t dropped below 25 per cent since 1900.

-The stock of foreign investment in Australia is at record highs of A$2.8 trillion, while Australia’s investments around the world total A$2.0 trillion (2014).
+The stock of foreign investment in Australia is at record highs of $3.2 trillion, while Australia’s investments around the world total $2.2 trillion (2016).

-Australia has the world’s 5th highest GDP per capita and has the 12th largest economy.
-But to sustain this performance requires strong international engagement.
+Australia has the world’s 11th highest GDP per capita and has the 13th largest economy.
+To sustain this performance requires strong international engagement.

 Economic diplomacy directly supports the prosperity of Australians.
 Australia has a strong economy, built on our tradition of trading with the world, strong flows of international investment, a dynamic private sector, and a consistent program of economic reform.
 Sustaining our prosperity into the future will require strong economic diplomacy in support of our global economic interests.